yezizheng/ImageShare/readme.md

 ##Initial Setup
 * Add Landing Page
-* Add Campgrounds Page that lists all campgrounds
+* Add posts Page that lists all posts

-Each Campground has:
+Each post has:
    * Name
    * Image